-SECTION 5.34 BONDING IN LIEU OF COMPLETED IMPROVEMENTS
+SECTION 5.39 BONDING IN LIEU OF COMPLETED IMPROVEMENTS

 A final plat shall neither be approved by the Board of County Commissioners nor accepted for filing until the improvements required by these land development regulations have been constructed in a satisfactory manner or, in lieu of such construction, the posting of a surety device.
 Such surety, in the form of a surety bond, performance bond, escrow agreement, or other collateral (the form of which to be approved by the attorney for the County) shall be filed with the Board of County Commissioners.
-If the subdivider posts a surety device in accordance with this section, the final plat may be approved and recorded and lots may be sold by the subdivider.
 Such surety shall:

-- 5.34.1 Cover at least one hundred and ten (110) percent of the estimated cost of all required improvements such as streets, drainage, fill, and other public improvements with estimated costs provided by the subdivider's engineer.
-A certificate of the estimated cost shall appear on the final plat (see Appendix A).
+- 5.39.1 Cover at least one hundred and ten (110) percent of the estimated cost of all required improvements such as streets, drainage, fill, and other public improvements with estimated costs provided by the subdivider's engineer.
+A certificate of the estimated cost shall accompany the final plat (see Appendix A).
 This certificate shall be properly signed before the final plat is submitted to the Board of County Commissioners.
 This estimated cost shall represent the total estimated cost of installing all required improvements.
 Such estimate shall be prepared by a registered engineer.
-As an alternative to the above, bids of two (2) licensed contractors or a copy of all executed contracts for the installation of the above mentioned improvements may be submitted. - 5.34.2 Be conditioned upon the faithful performance by the subdivider of all work required to complete all improvements and installations for the subdivision or unit division thereof, in compliance with these land development regulations and within a specified time as determined between the subdivider and the Board of County Commissioners. - 5.34.3 Be payable to, and for the indemnification of, the Board of County Commissioners.
+As an alternative to the above, bids of two (2) licensed contractors or a copy of all executed contracts for the installation of the above mentioned improvements may be submitted. - 5.39.2 Be conditioned upon the faithful performance by the subdivider of all work required to complete all improvements and installations for the subdivision or unit division thereof, in compliance with these land development regulations and within a specified time as determined between the subdivider and the Board of County Commissioners. - 5.39.3 Be payable to, and for the indemnification of, the Board of County Commissioners.

-SECTION 5.35 OTHER DOCUMENTS REQUIRED ON THE FINAL PLAT
+SECTION 5.40 OTHER DOCUMENTS REQUIRED ON THE FINAL PLAT

-- 5.35.1 Dedication.
+- 5.40.1 Dedication.
 A dedication to the public by the owners of the land involved of all streets, drainage easements, and other rights-of-way however designated and shown on the plat for perpetual use for public purposes, including vehicular access rights where required.
-If the property is encumbered by a mortgage, the owner of the mortgage shall join in the dedication or in some other manner subordinate the mortgagee's interest to the dedication of public right-of-way. - 5.35.2 Certificate of Payment of Taxes.
-Certification that all payable taxes have been paid and all tax sales against the land redeemed. - 5.35.3 Certificate of Title and Encumbrances.
+If the property is encumbered by a mortgage, the owner of the mortgage shall join in the dedication or in some other manner subordinate the mortgagee's interest to the dedication of public right-of-way. - 5.40.2 Certificate of Payment of Taxes.
+Certification that all payable taxes have been paid and all tax sales against the land redeemed. - 5.40.3 Certificate of Title and Encumbrances.
+Title certification as required by Chapter 177, Florida Statutes, as amended. - 5.40.4 Certificate of Payment of Taxes.
+Certification that all payable taxes have been paid and all tax sales against the land redeemed. - 5.40.5 Certificate of Title and Encumbrances.
 Title certification as required by Chapter 177, Florida Statutes, as amended.